Chapter 8: "Lost and Found"

 "He has the notion that you try to curry favor with the teacher, giving you an unfair advantage."

-"We knew each other since childhood Troy.
+"We knew each other since childhood, Troy.
 He has been a good friend, but sometimes he does not adjust to new things very well.
 But I suppose I needed to widen my outlook on who I call a friend and include others in my circle of friends."

 "I need you to push harder."

-"Would he have stopped if he recognized I was the son of the king," I muttered.
+"Would he have stopped if he recognized I was the son of the king?"
+I muttered.

 "Stop the chariot!"

-"Why what is wrong?"
+"Why, what is wrong?"

-"I did not forget about you.
-You are still my son; my youngest one.
+"I did not forget about you," he said turning to face me.
+"You are still my son; my youngest.
 I promised your mother I would always look after you boys.
-And I will keep my vow.
-We never meant to leave you.
-We did not know where you were Troy."
+I will keep my vow."
+He rested a hand on my shoulder.
+"We never meant to leave you.
+We did not know where you went during the wedding party."